alamaison/emacs-cmake-project/README.md

 Installing
 ----------

-Copy this file somewhere on your Emacs load path.
+Copy this file somewhere on your Emacs load path or use [Marmalade][2] and the package manager to install it.

 Either auto-load the mode in your init file by adding the line: